TJ's 2020 PitchWars Wishlist

 The Missing Piece of Charlie O’Reilly by Rebecca Ansari

 Note: I’m always hoping MG horror will find more space on bookstore shelves.
-It’s what I read (and watched) as a young kid.
-Give me all the creepiness.
-Even if your book doesn’t fit into the above ideas, I would love to see any horror MG.
+It’s what Ioved reading and watching as a kid.
+Some of my best memories are related to being afraid.
+So give me all the creepiness.

 I also enjoy more straightforward contemporary and am open to stories ranging from humorous to ones dealing with more intense themes (even better if there’s a balance of the two).

-If your story feels like any of the below titles, please consider sending it to me:
+If your story feels like the below titles, please consider sending it to me: